l2iterative/gdb0/README.md

 Breakpoint 1 at 0x200d18: file src/ttfhe/poly.rs, line 21.
 ```

-Since GDB knows the line of code, it is able to---if GDB can find the source files---show the code side-by-side.
+Since GDB knows the line of code, it is able to show the source code side by side, as long as the source files are available to GDB.
+This should be the case if you are running GDB in the same machine.

+If you are running GDB in a guest VM, such as what we do for Metal
+chips, additional efforts are needed to mount the host to the guest.
+See [gdb_macOS_arm.md](gdb_macOS_arm.md) for how to do.

 ## Simple cheatsheet for GDB